Welcome to netmob logo 2025

 Authors: Daniel Citron (NYU Grossman School of Medicine, USA), Po-Shen Loh (Carnegie Mellon University, USA), Shannon K Yee (Georgia Institute of Technology, USA), Anna Bershteyn (NYU Grossman School of Medicine)

-• Identification and characterisation of traveller persona based on weekly urban mobility patterns
+• MC Identification and characterisation of traveller persona based on weekly urban mobility patterns

 Authors: Andrés Miguélez, Jerónimo Bueno-González, Oliva G. Cantú-Ros, Ricardo Herranz (Nommon Solutions and Technologies)